MEV (Maximal Extractable Value)

 Order Flow Auctions: Mechanisms for applications to auction their transaction order flow to searchers, capturing some MEV for themselves rather than losing it entirely.

-MEV Dashboards: Platforms like MEV-Inspect, Eigenphi, and others track MEV extraction across protocols, showing largest extractors and their strategies.
+MEV Dashboards: Platforms like MEV-Inspect, Eigenphi, and others track MEV extraction across protocols, showing the largest extractors and their strategies.

 Research Organizations: Flashbots Research and independent teams conduct extensive MEV research, publishing findings on extraction patterns and potential solutions.